10 Things You Should Know About Using an Oil Boiler

 2. You Have to Know the Capacity of Your Tank…

-Some types of furnaces allow homeowners to pay little attention to them.
-Gas furnaces, for instance, require little maintenance.
+Some types of boilers allow homeowners to pay little attention to them.
+Gas boilers, for instance, require little maintenance.

-You have to pay attention to your oil furnace because you must refill the tank as needed.
+You have to pay attention to your oil boilers because you must refill the tank as needed.

 Don’t, however, stress out about checking it every day.
 Many tanks hold hundreds of gallons of oil, and people burn an average of 3 gallons per day during the peak winter months.

 Checking your tank’s oil level once a week should be more than adequate.

 Let’s say that you know your tank’s capacity.
 And let’s also say that you choose not to keep it filled for whatever reason.

 Depending on the time of the year, you’re setting yourself up to have a bad time.
 You’re increasing the chances of running out oil in the dead of winter.

 If you think going a day or two without heat is no big deal, reconsider your stance.
 People have passed away after spending a single night without heat in freezing weather.